MicrosoftDocs/windows-powershell-docs/docset/windows/storage/remove-initiatoridfrommaskingset.md

 PS C:\> Remove-InitiatorIDFromMaskingSet -InitiatorIDs $initid -MaskingSetFriendlyName "Server1A-MaskingSet"
 ```

-This example removes an initator ID from a masking set.
+This example removes an initiator ID from a masking set.
 This cmdlet prevents the specified initiator ID from accessing any of the resources defined in the masking set

 ## PARAMETERS